Gender Selection (Sex Selection)

 Gender Selection Consultation

 Reliable gender selection is a complex process that involves medical, social, and for some patients, ethical issues.
-To help you reach the best treatment decision, we recommend a detailed discussion with one of CHR's physicians.
-As a first step, please complete the free Gender Selection Email Consultation Form to determine if you'll qualify for our program.
+To help you reach the best treatment decision, we recommend beginning a detailed discussion with one of CHR's physicians.
+As a first step, complete the contact form below to determine if you'll qualify for our program.

 Written by Norbert Gleicher, MD